-Pronounced "she-andri."
+Pronounced "she-ahn-dri."
 Remember that.
 Because when Coombsville finishes its slow, inevitable ascent to the top tier of Napa Valley appellations — and it will — you'll want to say the name correctly.

-Sciandri Family Vineyards is one of Coombsville's hidden gems, located at the edge of rolling hills bordering the 850-acre wilderness of Skyline Park.
-Ten minutes from the city of Napa.
-Feels like fifty.
-Hillside vines, volcanic soils, cooling bay air that extends the growing season weeks past the rest of the valley.
-And a family that has been farming this land since before anyone outside Napa had heard of Coombsville.
+Ten minutes from downtown Napa.
+You'd never know it.
+The road narrows and climbs into the hills bordering the 850-acre wilderness of Skyline Park.
+The manicured tasting rooms of the valley floor disappear.
+Hillside vines, volcanic soils, cooling bay air that extends the growing season weeks past the rest of the appellation — and a family that has been farming this land since before anyone outside Napa had heard of Coombsville.

-Ron and Roberta Sciandri were born and raised in South San Francisco.
-Italian heritage, generations deep.
-In the late 1980s, they invested in a small motel in Napa Valley — the Wine Valley Lodge — and fell in love with the region while renovating and running it.
-After years of searching, they settled in Coombsville, a hidden gem that was not yet an official wine appellation at the time.
-They bought a 20-acre parcel of land, started their own vineyard, and named it Sciandri Family Vineyards.
+Ron and Roberta Sciandri were born and raised in South San Francisco — Italian heritage, generations deep.
+In the late 1980s, they stayed in a small motel in Napa Valley, the Wine Valley Lodge, and fell in love with the region while renovating and running it.
+After years of searching, they settled in Coombsville.
+Bought 20 acres.
+Planted their first vineyard.
+Named it Sciandri Family Vineyards because that's what it was.

 Ron planted his first Cabernet Sauvignon in 1999.
-For the first several years, he grew fruit and sold it to other winemakers — some of Napa's most prestigious names took Sciandri grapes and folded them quietly into wines that earned acclaim without attribution.
-Ron watched and waited.
+For the first several years he grew fruit and sold it to other winemakers — names you've heard of, prestigious labels that folded Sciandri grapes quietly into wines that earned acclaim without attribution.
+Ron watched.
+He waited.

-In 2006, the Sciandris released their first wine under their own label: an estate-grown Cabernet Sauvignon from the Coombsville AVA.
-It was exactly what they had been building toward for seven years.
+In 2006 the Sciandrins released their first wine under their own label.
+It was exactly what they'd been building toward for seven years.

-Tucked into one corner of the property, away from the main blocks, Ron planted thirty vines of four different Italian varieties in celebration of his North Italian ancestry.
-Every harvest, his grandchildren helped pick the fruit, adding a cluster to each bin from the main vineyard.
+Ron planted thirty vines of four different Italian varieties in celebration of his North Italian ancestry.
+Every harvest, his grandchildren helped pick the fruit and add a cluster to each bin from the main vineyard.
+That detail tells you everything about what this winery is.

 Don Baker and the Philosophy of Restraint

-Don Baker graduated from UC Davis's Enology program in 1980.
+Winemaker Don Baker graduated from UC Davis's Enology program in 1980.
 He has made wine at Joseph Phelps, Vichon, William Hill, Merryvale, and Parducci.
 He built a winery in Chile for Kendall-Jackson.
-His philosophy fits on one line: "Let the fruit show the way with little intervention by the winemaker.
-Leave it alone."
+He then came to Coombsville and found a philosophy that fit: let the wine tell the story, with as little intervention from the winemaker as possible.

-In the Coombsville context, this restraint is not passivity — it's confidence.
+In the Coombsville context, restraint isn't passivity — it's confidence.
 When your fruit comes from hillside volcanic soils with natural drainage, long cool hang time, and concentrated berry character, the winemaker's job is to not ruin it.

 Rebecca and the Next Generation